-Warehousing, selling and administrative expenses were \$541 million for the year ended December 31, 2019 compared to \$557 million for the year ended December 31, 2018.
-The decrease of \$16 million was primarily due to reduced bad debt charges and improved operating efficiencies.
+Warehousing, selling and administrative expenses were \$391 million for the year ended December 31, 2020 compared to \$541 million for the year ended December 31, 2019, a decrease of \$150 million.
+The decrease was primarily due to improved operating efficiencies and workforce reductions.
 Warehousing, selling and administrative expenses include branch location, distribution center and regional expenses (including costs such as compensation, benefits and rent) as well as corporate general selling and administrative expenses.